 </xs:sequence>

-In the above we have a sequence S0 with a separator that contains among other content an optional non-nillable non-initiated element E1 of complex type.
-The content of the type is a sequence S1 with a different separator and the first child is a required non-initiated element E2 of type xs:string.
+In the above we have a sequence S0 with a separator that contains among other content an optional, non-nillable, non-initiated, non-terminated element E1 of complex type.
+The content of the E1 type is a sequence S1 with a different separator and the first child is a required, non-initiated, non-terminated element E2 of type xs:string.
 The dfdl:lengthKind of both E1 and E2 is 'delimited'.

 Now consider a data stream '...||...' that is, where we have two adjacent S0 separators, and where we have successfully parsed the schema components prior to E1 within S0, which is what the "..." prior to the two separators represents.
 That prior parse is delimited by the first S0 "|" separator, and E1's representation begins immediately after that first S0 separator.